Policies and Procedures

 Violations of this policy constitute violations of University policy and will be addressed through appropriate disciplinary channels.

 The University has established the following policies and procedures to ensure student organizations fundraising activities are conducted in accordance with University policy and state law.
-All fundraising activities on or off campus must be approved in advance by the Director of Center for Student Involvement .
+All fundraising activities on or off campus must be approved in advance by the Director of Student Life.

 Fundraising is defined as any event in which an organization solicits money from its members, members of the campus community or local communities.
 The following guidelines shall apply: